26-Year-Old Defenseman – Pittsburgh Penguins

 Signed a one-year contract with the Penguins in July of 2016.

-Ruhwedel was reassigned to AHL Rochester on Saturday, Bill Hoppe of the Olean Times Herald reports.
+Ruhwedel was sent back to AHL Wilkes-Barre/Scranton on Wednesday, Jason Mackey of the Pittsburgh Post-Gazette reports.

 To instantly reveal our fantasy analysis of every player – including Chad Ruhwedel – simply subscribe now.